akshaygopalkr/EM-VLM4AD/README.md

       ├── T5-Large/
 ```
 ## Running on Google Colab
-If you want to run our code on Google Colab, we have provided three different notebooks that can be used for training each model type and inference:
+If you want to run our code on Google Colab, we have provided three different notebooks in the `colab` folder that can be used for training each model type and inference:

-``
+* `train_T5_Base.ipynb`: Allows for training EM-VLM4AD with the T5-Medium LM backbone.
+* `train_T5_Large.ipynb`: Allows for training EM-VLM4AD with the quantized T5-Large LM backbone.
+    * Training hyperparameters are in the `Hyperparameters` section of the training Colab notebooks.
+This can allow you to resume training from a checkpoint and whether the LM should be freezed during training.
+* `eval.ipynb` Generates BLEU-4, METEOR, CIDER, and ROUGE_L metrics for a trained model.
+Make sure to specify model checkpoint being evaluated and what LM backbone is being used ('T5-Medium' or 'T5-Large') in the `Hyperparameters` section.